R-JG/mast/shrub/README.md

 ### Introduction

 To understand the %mast front-end model, imagine the client as a shrub within your ship, instead of an application on the browser.
 A mast shrub is the source of truth for the state of your front-end, and it should contain all client-side logic to transition this state.
-Your mast shrub will act as an interface that renders the state of some other shrub.
+In most cases, your mast shrub will act as an interface that renders the state of some other shrub.

 Mast shrubs are spawned and managed by %mast (which is itself a shrub). %mast will handle everything related to connecting with and updating the browser.
+It does this by sending a script along with your UI that communicates with %mast, applying its diffs and handling any events.
 Your shrub needs to do only two things: have `manx` state, and take `ui-event` pokes.
 Your shrub will also likely have a `%src` dependency, which provides your back-end data (though it's not necessary).

 Whenever you change the `manx` state of your shrub, %mast will automatically sync the browser with this state.
 All display updates happen like this; you never need to explicitly poke anything to %mast or interact with the browser.

 %mast will poke your shrub with a `ui-event`, which represents an event that happens on the browser, such as a click or a form submit.
 A ui-event is of the type `[=path data=(map @t @t)]`.
 The path is an identifier for the event that you will have written in an attribute in your Sail.
 When handling a ui-event poke, you can switch over this path to implement your event handler logic.
 The data map contains any data that you might return from the browser with the event.

-In addition to %mast attributes, there is also a %mast component element.
-This element lets you plug the interface of one shrub into the interface of another shrub.

 ---